GrahamDumpleton-abandoned/mod_wsgi-metrics/README.rst

 ..
 [1] Disclaimer: I work for New Relic and am the primary developer of
        the Python agent.
 So of course it is awesome.
-The work I do on this plugin for the New Relic platform is independent of any work I do for New Relic and is done on my own time though. :-)
+The work I do on this mod_wsgi plugin for the New Relic platform is independent of any work I do for New Relic and is done on my own time though. :-)